Information for Artists

 Re images:

-- Up to two (2) images can be submitted for 2D, Photography, Fibre, Jewellery
+- Up to two (2) images can be submitted for 2D, Photography, Fibre, Jewellery, Digital Art

 - Up to three (3) images can be submitted for 3D and Glass/Ceramic